 Since hemp-derived CBD contains less than 0.3% THC and is non-intoxicating, it is legal.

 However, under the Federal Controlled Substances Act and Section 812 of the U.S. Code, Marijuana is classified as a Schedule I controlled substance and is considered federally illegal.
 Schedule I substances are defined as those that have “high potential of abuse,” and “a lack of accepted safety for use of the drug.”

 Law On Hemp-Derived CBD In Texas

 Hemp is now considered an agricultural commodity across the States, but the USDA regulations under which they must be produced and sold are yet to be created.

 Laws On Marijuana Possession In Texas

 The possession of marijuana or its derivatives is still illegal in Texas.
-Marijuana is classified as a penalty group 2 substance, and an individual caught with marijuana containing high levels of THC can face potential jail time and/or a fine.
+Marijuana is classified as a penalty group 2 substance, and an individual caught with marijuana containing high levels of tetrahydrocannabinol or THC, the psychoactive ingredient in the plant, can face potential jail time and/or a fine.

 Under Chapter 481 of the Texas Health and Safety Code, you can be charged with possession of marijuana if you knowingly possess a “usable amount” of marijuana.